-Stemming from her interest in international affairs, Bennese was awarded an IDEA grant, which provided her the funds to travel to Puerto Rico this summer to research the local culture.
-This opportunity helped advance her project, “The Puerto Rican Identity: Boricua Across Borders,” which she presented at the President’s Research Showcase this fall.
+This summer, thanks to an FSU IDEA grant, Bennese was able to explore those career fields in person.
+The IDEA grant provided her the funds to travel to Puerto Rico and research the local culture for her project, “The Puerto Rican Identity: Boricua Across Borders,” which she presented at the President’s Research Showcase this fall.

-While living on the island, Bennese had the opportunity to travel, visit important landmarks such as the University of Puerto Rico Río Piedras during a student strike and meet amazing individuals with whom she’s created life-long friendships.

 “Spending a month in Puerto Rico gave me a perspective that I never would have gotten by visiting for a week or two,” Bennese said.
 “Living in a normal apartment instead of staying in a hotel allowed me to fully understand what life for native Puerto Ricans is like and what Puerto Rican identity is on the island in comparison to the states.”

-Bennese is grateful for Anel Brandl, her Spanish professor, who has continuously supported her throughout her college career.
+Anel Brandl, a teaching professor of Spanish, encouraged Bennese to pursue her research Latin America, Central America and the Caribbean.

-“When I decided that I wanted to do research based in Latin America/Central America/Caribbean, Professor Brandl helped me sort through my ideas and decide on a plan,” Bennese said.
+“Professor Brandl helped me sort through my ideas and decide on a plan,” Bennese said.

-Bennese approached Brandl with a research idea and together they worked to create a proposal to apply to different grants to help support her research.
+Together, they worked to create a proposal to apply to different grants to help fund her research.

 “I admire Ciara's determination,” Brandl said.
 “She is one of the most intelligent and disciplined students I've had.
 She sets high standards for herself, which will influence her in her future.”

-Bennese not only holds herself to a high standard in academics, but also in her campus involvement.
+Outside of her research and academia, Bennese is an integral part of FSU student life and an active member of the community.

 She is the current director of Amnesty International FSU and a legislative coordinator for Florida with Amnesty International USA.
 She is a member of Delta Nu Zeta, a local service sorority, where she served as philanthropy chairman as well as the vice president of community activities.
 She also participated in the World Affairs Program, FSU’s Model United Nations team, which allowed her to travel to several conferences and win numerous awards for her debate skills.

 “In my opinion, going to classes is only half of the college experience,” said Bennese.
 “While it is the half that gives you a degree at the end, the half that includes campus organizations and making friends is what helps you figure out what you want to do with your life and who you want to be.”

-Last spring, Bennese interned at the Florida Senate for Sen. Darryl Rouson.
-During her internship, she helped work on constituent issues, read legislation and helped the staff brainstorm ideas for revision.
+Last spring, Bennese interned at the Florida Senate for Sen. Darryl Rouson, where she helped work on constituent issues, read pending legislation and helped the staff brainstorm ideas for revision.
 “Interning for Sen. Rouson helped me learn about Florida's state legislature and how important the laws they pass are to our everyday lives,” Bennese said.
 “Knowing how the legislation process works has helped me effectively lobby for human rights on the state level.”

-Bennese is also a supervisor at the on-campus Chick-fil-A, where she works 20 to 30 hours a week to help students create a healthy school-work balance.
+Bennese is also a supervisor at the on-campus Chick-fil-A, where she works 20 to 30 hours a week to help students create a healthy schoolwork balance.
 “There have been many late nights and early mornings, but being so busy has made me really skilled at managing my time, prioritizing and multitasking,” Bennese said.

-After graduation, Bennese plans to move to Washington D.C., where she hopes to work for an organization that specializes in human rights.
-Eventually, she plans to pursue a graduate degree in International Affairs in hopes of serving as a Foreign Service Officer within the United States government.
+After graduation, Bennese plans to move to Washington D.C., and work for an organization that specializes in human rights.
+Eventually, she wants to pursue a graduate degree in International Affairs in hopes of serving as a Foreign Service Officer within the United States government.